 The Diary of a Scholar – 1

 Today I had the most astonishing experience of my research life.
 During my stay in Minas Fril I had the honor of reading one of the rare written relics that survived the Magiwar.
 It was magnificent!
 The archives of Minas Fril have several original parchments, family trees and ancient tomes with written law in them that somehow were not destroyed during the great war.
 They even had a few books, not in the best shape a book can be, but still legible.
-Words can not describe how excited I was, when I finally had the opportunity to take a look.
+Words can not describe how excited I was when I finally had the opportunity to take a look.

 The scroll I examined was a written law of the ancient Unnr.
-It’s exact age is unknown, but a good estimation would be somewhere around 650 BM, which is one of the oldest scrolls I’ve ever seen in my entire life.
+Its exact age is unknown, but a good estimation would be somewhere around 650 BM, which is one of the oldest scrolls I’ve ever seen in my entire life.
 The law described in it was the first tax related to trade.
 While the content of this law is nothing new to me, examining the original helped me confirm my theory about ancient Unnrian law making!

-The scroll did not have the seal of the Council of Unnr, which is extraordinary, as many have theorised that in ancient Unnr lawmaking was done by the Council alone.
+The scroll did not have the seal of the Council of Unnr, which is extraordinary, as many have theorized that in ancient Unnr lawmaking was done by the Council alone.
 That is a false assumption!
 This law was signed by seventeen people, and not all of them were council members.
 Tho I couldn’t identify all of them, the ones I could were all members of the most influential trade families of the time.
 This confirms my suspicion that in ancient Unnr law was made not only by the Council elected by the nobles, but by the merchant’s guild as well, or at least by the leading members of the guild.